1 Open-Source Release MRS-001

 release | Alpha |

-The AD subsystem SHALL retrieves data retrieved via the IDPS-ESCAPE API.
+The AD subsystem SHALL retrieve data via the IDPS-ESCAPE API.

 Child links: HARC-001 ADBox subsystem, HARC-002 ADBox architecture, HARC-003 IDPS-ESCAPE context